cispa/CacheWarp/openssh/README.md

 hv> sudo ./ssh_exp <single-stepping Interval> <Num of steps to end> <IGNORE> <END_FLAG>
 ```

 We provide a sequence for locating the target.
-If that doesn't work, you can simply debugging in a local environment with the same version of target.
+If that doesn't work, you can simply debug via GDB in a local environment with the same version of target.
+Another solution is to adjust the `vec` and use `verbose` to debug.

 If the exploit finishes, you can see a message via `sudo dmesg`.
 And the APIC timer will stop being hooked.
 Currently, it need the ssh server restart in the VM.
 We leave it since we only aim to show the impact.